-33.1 No worker shall be required regularly to perform duties of a position outside of the classification to which he/she has been appointed.
-However, workers may be assigned temporarily duties outside their classification.
-In addition, under the conditions described in the Rules of the Civil Service Commission, a department head may temporarily assign to workers whatever duties are necessary to meet the requirements of an emergency situation.
+No employee shall be required regularly to perform duties of a position outside of the classification to which they have been appointed.
+However, employees may be assigned temporarily duties outside their classification.
+In addition, under the conditions described in the Rules of the Civil Service Commission, a department head may temporarily assign to employees whatever duties are necessary to meet the requirements of an emergency situation.

-In the event a position is reclassified, the re-classification shall be made effective retroactively to 30 days after the Human Resources Department receives the completed Job Description Questionnaire (JDQ) form(s).
+In the event a position is reclassified, the re-classification shall be made effective retroactively to the first full pay period thirty (30) days after the Human Resources Department receives the completed Job Description Questionnaire (JDQ) form(s).

-In the event that the results of the study deny the worker the reclassification, the worker shall have the right to file an appeal in accordance with Civil Service Rule XIV, Section 1.B.
+In the event that the results of the study deny the employee the reclassification, the employee shall have the right to file an appeal in accordance with Civil Service Rule XIV, Section 1.B.